By Jackie Bueno

 Jackie: What is your role at the RJ Center?

 Nicole: My role at the RJ Center involves reaching out to other organizations about RJ.
-If they’re interested, we organize a meeting and determine the best way to integrate restorative approaches into their organisations.
+If they’re interested, we organize a meeting and determine the best way to integrate restorative approaches into their organizations.

 Jackie: Why did you decide to work for the Restorative Justice Center?